sebastianulm/BBImporter/README.md

 Additionally, NORTH in Blockbench will be Vector3.backwards in Unity.
 THIS MIGHT CHANGE

 ### Settings
-* Material Template -> A copy of this Material will be created and mainTexture set to the texture of the fae
+* Material Template -> A copy of this Material will be created and mainTexture set to the texture of the face
-* Combine Meshes -> when true only one Mesh is created, containing the entire file.
-When false a Mesh per object in the File is created.
+* Import Mode -> Select here how the blockbench file is conveerted into game objects
 * Filter Hidden -> No meshes will be created for file objects that are hidden

 ### Materials